Italy's Safilo buys Californian sunglasses brand Blenders in digital push

-MILAN (Reuters) - Italy’s Safilo (SFLG.MI) has agreed to buy 70% of Blenders Eyewear, looking to boost digital sales through a deal that values the U.S. surf and ski sunglasses brand at $90 million.
+MILAN, Dec 9 (Reuters) - Italy’s Safilo has agreed to buy 70% of Blenders Eyewear, looking to boost digital sales through a deal that values the U.S. surf and ski sunglasses brand at $90 million.

 Founded in San Diego in 2012 by surf instructor Chase Fisher, who will remain as chief executive and 30% shareholder, Blenders generates 95% of its turnover online and only recently opened its first bricks-and-mortar store in San Diego.